-(b) An operator shall incorporate all of the following concepts in the design of both temporary and permanent erosion and sediment control measures:
+(b) An operator shall incorporate all of the following concepts, to the extent feasible, in the design of both temporary and permanent erosion and sediment control measures:

-- 1. Schedule grading and construction to minimize soil exposure. - 2.
-Retain existing vegetation whenever feasible. - 3.
+1. Schedule grading and construction to minimize soil exposure.

+- 2. Retain existing vegetation whenever feasible. - 3.
 Vegetate and mulch disturbed areas. - 4.
 Divert runoff away from disturbed areas and active fill areas. - 5.
 Minimize runoff velocities. - 6.
 Prepare drainageways and outlets to handle concentrated or increased runoff. - 7.
 Trap sediment on site.